|Aquatic Ecology Celebration|

 This promises to be an exciting weekend, with many opportunities to interact with old and new friends of KBS, as we gather together those who have contributed so much to make KBS a center for freshwater research for more than 50 years.
-To register for the event and reserve lodging and meals, please fill out the registration form.

 Speakers for Saturday's Symposium Include:

 "Research adventures at KBS (1972-1978): foundation of a career"

 (faculty member, Humboldt State University, former KBS faculty member)

 "A Barry County almanac: lessons learned in Yankee Springs"

 (faculty member, University of Michigan, former KBS graduate student)

 "In search of a fusion between theory and empiricism in ecology: payoffs from running between floors at KBS in the 70s"